-The whole Trust, including the Cromer District Hospital site, utilises the PACS (Picture Archiving and Communication System) digital imaging display and storage system.
+The Trust, including the Cromer District Hospital site, utilises the PACS (Picture Archiving and Communication System), a digital imaging display and storage system.
 This enables images to be viewed anywhere in the hospital, so that doctors and healthcare professionals have easy access to the imaging examinations they have requested.

 All X-ray and scan requests are made electronically on a system called ICE.
 This allows Doctors, Nurses, Physiotherapists and other non-medical referrers both in the Trust and from GP surgeries to refer you easily and quickly for your imaging investigation.

 Your X-ray or scan images will be looked at by reporting Radiologists, Radiographers or Sonographers.
 These reports are sent electronically via the ICE system to the healthcare professional or Doctor who referred you.

 If you have been referred by your GP or Consultant, you will be contacted either by phone or letter to be given an appointment.
 We aim to give you an appointment within 6 weeks for routine X-rays and scans, and within 2 weeks for urgent X-rays or scans (NB: sometimes our Radiologists may change the priority of your examination depending on the clinical information given to us by your doctor).

 You may also have your X-ray or scan on the same day you see your Consultant for a consultation.
 This depends upon the nature of the X-ray or scan, as well as availability of scanners and appointment slots.
 All requests are prioritised on clinical urgency, and you will always be given the soonest appointment possible.
 Click here for more information on our One-Stop Clinics.